-The Netherlands has a low unemployment rate (at 3.6%) and lots of companies are keen to hire recent graduates from Dutch universities.
+The Netherlands has a low unemployment rate (at 3.3%) and lots of companies are keen to hire recent graduates from Dutch universities.
 As a graduate from one of the universities, you are sought after and seen as a highly intellectual and well-rounded candidate.
-Like in some other ways, this small country was the starting point for big brands like Heineken, KLM, and Shell.
+You'll find the headquarters for big brands like Heineken, KLM, and Shell on the doorstep.

 If you are an EU or EEA student, you don’t need a visa to study in the Netherlands.
 However, most of the other countries do require one.
 For short term stays, you need the Requirement of a Provincial Residence Permit.
 Otherwise known as the MVV, this is an entry visa that you will need even if you are pursuing a full degree in the Netherlands.